 Some consider the time between the release of Drupal 6 and Drupal 7 to be acceptable but Drupal 7 was released at least a year after the point where users where ready for a change, plus Drupal 7 did not become usable for almost a year after release, making Drupal 7 two years too late.

 The changes lined up for Drupal 8 are bigger than the changes for Drupal 7.
-Some minority interests have won their political battles to make changes that will slow down every aspect of Drupal 8 without really improving anything.
+There are useful changes in Drupal 8 plus some minority interests won their political battles to make changes that will slow down every aspect of Drupal 8 without really improving anything.
 The winners will then push to change everything to their way.

 Based on the change to Drupal 7, there will be no clean upgrade path for most sites.

 I upgraded over a hundred Web sites from Drupal 6 to Drupal 7 and have over a hundred to go.
 The big roadblock is the module upgrade path.
 Some modules have no upgrade path.
-Some modules make you throw everything away and start again.
+Some modules are converted to Drupal 7 but make you throw your data away and start again.